 Mask up pumpkin

-What’s scarier than another year of pandemic life?
-This of-the-moment pumpkin comes together easily with a disposable mask and some surprised eyes.
+What’s scarier than another year of COVID?
+Topical pumpkin carving ideas come together easily with a disposable mask and some surprised eyes.

 Heads will roll pumpkin

-An off-kilter pumpkin puts a fun spin on a traditionally carved pumpkin, and it makes this skeleton jack-o’-lantern look even spookier.
+An off-kilter pumpkin puts a fun spin on a traditionally carved pumpkin; as far as pumpkin carving ideas go, this one makes this skeleton jack-o’-lantern look even spookier.
 You’ll roll with laughter, on the other hand, after reading these skeleton puns.

 Name that pumpkin

-Using letter stencils, carve your names into a pumpkin so everyone knows whose pumpkin that is … or carve your honey’s name for a Valentine in October.
+Using letter stencils, carve your names into a pumpkin so everyone knows whose pumpkin it is … or carve your honey’s name for a Valentine in October.

 Colorfully lit pumpkins

 This is one of the simplest pumpkin carving ideas.
-Do your regular thing with a few pumpkins, then add some extra pizzazz by lighting them up with colorful tea lights that actually change color throughout the night!
+Do your regular thing with a few pumpkins, then add some extra pizazz by lighting them up with colorful tea lights that change color throughout the night!